metio/terraform-provider-k8s/docs/data-sources/sonataflow_org_sonata_flow_v1alpha08_manifest.md

 Optional:

 - `allow_privilege_escalation` (Boolean) AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
 This bool directly controls if the no_new_privs flag will be set on the container process.
 AllowPrivilegeEscalation is true always when the container is: 1) run as Privileged 2) has CAP_SYS_ADMIN Note that this field cannot be set when spec.os.name is windows.
+- `app_armor_profile` (Attributes) appArmorProfile is the AppArmor options to use by this container.
+If set, this profile overrides the pod's appArmorProfile.
+Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--pod_template--init_containers--security_context--app_armor_profile))
 - `capabilities` (Attributes) The capabilities to add/drop when running containers.
 Defaults to the default set of capabilities granted by the container runtime.
 Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--pod_template--init_containers--security_context--capabilities))
 - `privileged` (Boolean) Run container in privileged mode.
 Processes in privileged containers are essentially equivalent to root on the host.
 Defaults to false.
 Note that this field cannot be set when spec.os.name is windows.
 - `proc_mount` (String) procMount denotes the type of proc mount to use for the containers.
 The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.
 This requires the ProcMountType feature flag to be enabled.
 Note that this field cannot be set when spec.os.name is windows.